Hendrix-CS/csci151/labs/javafx.md

 Now, we need to add in the View, describing how the GUI will look on the screen and the components available to the program.

--   Select File → New → New FXML Document
+-   Select File → New → New FXML File
 -   For "Name" enter `TipGUI`
 -   Then click "Finish".